 A copy of the approved Parking Regulations will be made available to parking system users at the time of registration for a parking permit.
 Additionally, changes to the Parking Regulations will be disseminated to parking system users by written and electronic means.

-- The Vice President for Administrative and Information Services shall appoint a Safety and Transportation Advisory Committee.
-This Committee will review the University Parking Policy, Parking Regulations, and the parking fee schedule and make recommendations to the Vice President for Administrative and Information Services.
+The Vice President for Administrative Services shall appoint a Safety and Transportation Advisory Committee.
+This Committee will review the University Parking Policy, Parking Regulations, and the parking fee schedule and make recommendations to the Vice President for Administrative Services.
 Committee recommendations will be reported to the Administrative Council (Parking Regulations) and to the Board of Governors (Parking Policy and fees).
 As a minimum, the Committee will meet once each semester.

-- Membership.
-The Vice President for Administrative and Information Services shall appoint, with the approval of the Administrative Council, representatives from the following entities:
+The Vice President for Administrative Services shall appoint, with the approval of the Administrative Council, representatives from the following entities: